 Directors and Executive Officers shall strictly maintain the efficiency and soundness of management while executing duties related to their responsibilities according to the management plan.
-In addition, all Executive Directors and Executive Officers wigh a title of Managing Executive Officer or higher shall deliberate regarding the execution of important duties based on adequate
+In addition, all Executive Directors and Executive Officers with a title of Managing Executive Officer or higher shall deliberate regarding the execution of important duties based on adequate documentation at the Executive Committee held about once per week (observed by full-time Corporate Auditors), while making resolutions or reporting on execution status at meetings of the Board of Directors.

 - (6) System to ensure proper business execution within the Company group consisting of the Company and its subsidiaries - Executives shall be dispatched from the Company to subsidiaries.
-In addition to implementation of Codes of Conduct suited for the businesses of subsidiaries, they oversee the duties of Directors of subsidiaries to be executed efficiently in accordance with the management plan. - The execution of important duties at subsidiaries shall be deliberated in advance with the Company in accordance with the Regulations on Affiliate and Subsidiary Administration, and Executive Directors in charge shall receive reports from the subsidiaries periodically or as needed regarding the status of the execution of duties and financial conditions, etc. at subsidiaries.
+In addition to implementation of Codes of Conduct suited for the businesses of subsidiaries, they oversee the duties of Directors of subsidiaries to be executed efficiently in accordance with the management plan. - The execution of important duties at subsidiaries shall be deliberated in advance with the Company in accordance with the Regulations on Affiliate and Subsidiary Administration, and Executive Officers in charge, with a title of Managing Executive Officer or higher, shall receive reports from the subsidiaries periodically or as needed regarding the status of the execution of duties and financial conditions, etc. at subsidiaries.

-- A Group Management Meeting, comprised of the Company and significant subsidiaries, shall be held about twice per year, ensuring the appropriateness of operations of the overall Group. - The Sustainability Committee shall be established to perform examination and progress management of measures and target values of initiatives for ESG management and SDGs of the Group to discuss matters regarding the promotion of other initiatives. - The Internal Audit Department shall audit compliance with laws and regulations and the status of the execution of duties at subsidiaries and report the results to the Executive Directors in charge.
+- A Group Management Meeting, comprised of the Company and significant subsidiaries, shall be held about twice per year, ensuring the appropriateness of operations of the overall Group. - The Sustainability Committee shall be established to perform examination and progress management of measures and target values of initiatives for ESG management and SDGs of the Group to discuss matters regarding the promotion of other initiatives. - The Internal Audit Department shall audit compliance with laws and regulations and the status of the execution of duties at subsidiaries and report the results to the President.
 Corporate Auditors, the Internal Audit Department of the Company and Corporate Auditors of the subsidiaries shall cooperate and express their opinions regarding the optimization of operations of the overall Group as necessary. - To prevent or promptly discover and correct actions that may infringe upon laws and regulations and the Articles of Incorporation, subsidiaries shall establish a common Internal Reporting Hotline (Helpline) jointly with the Company. - Regarding risk of losses at subsidiaries, in addition to management according to the Basic Risk Management Manual, etc., subsidiaries shall establish risk management structures according to their business types. - Appropriate structures for internal controls shall be implemented and operated in order to secure the reliability of financial reporting. - (7) Employees to assist the duties of Corporate Auditors